You’re More Qualified for Remote Jobs Than You Think (Here’s Why)

 This includes listing out:

-What your transferable skills are.
+• What are your transferable skills?
 Ie. communication, organizational skills, problem-solving etc.

-What your passions and hobbies are.
+• What are your passions and hobbies?
 Hint: look at where you spend the most money.

-What you’re the “go-to” person for among your friends
+• What are you the “go-to” person for among your friends?

-What your ‘life skills’ are.
-For example, maybe you overcame a deeply personal issue that you have first-hand experience working through.
+• What are your ‘life skills’?
+For example, maybe you overcame a deeply personal issue that you have firsthand experience working through.

 Now, pause for a second.
 Look at ALL those skills.